edamla/mediterraneanagency/_books/2021-09-01-shadows-of-the-days.md

 years.
 This is because I did not want it to happen.
 I wanted to be able to touch and rework the writings with what life has added to me in the subsequent years.
-It just didn’t work out, and so the story con- tinued to prolong like this...
+It just didn’t work out, and so the story continued to prolong like this...
 It seems that it was destined for these days.
-The book you are holding carries some differenc- es from the “Shadows of the Days” published in
-1997.
-I removed a few writings that I couldn’t warm up to with my current state, and I also repaired some of the other writings according to my own perspective However, I didn’t want these modifica- tions to change the overall ambiance of the book, and I tried to avoid that as much as possible.
+The book you are holding carries some differences from the “Shadows of the Days” published in 1997.
+I removed a few writings that I couldn’t warm up to with my current state, and I also repaired some of the other writings according to my own perspective However, I didn’t want these modifications to change the overall ambiance of the book, and I tried to avoid that as much as possible.
-If I were to write today, I would undoubtedly ex- press many things differently.
+If I were to write today, I would undoubtedly express many things differently.
 However, I know that what I wrote in the past is as much a part of me as what I write today.
 Just like my past experiences...
 <!--more-->